 Treatment.
 Although the Holders of Equity Interests shall retain those interests after confirmation, no distributions may be made to the Holders of such Equity Interests by virtue of same unless the following conditions have been met: (a) all Unclassified Claims have been paid in full; (b) all other Allowed General Unsecured Claims other than the claim of Reeves Commercial Properties, LLC have been paid in full as provided by this Plan; and, (c) the Debtor is current on all payments to the holder of the Class 1 and 2 Claims.
-However, the Holders of Equity Interest Claims in this plan shall be allowed to receive distributions equal to the amount of any pass through taxable liabilities, provided all Claim Holders, except the impaired claim of Reeves Commercial Properties, LLC have been paid an amount equal to 50% of the outstanding principal balance of allowed claims as of the effective date.
+However, the Holders of Equity Interest Claims in this Plan shall be allowed to receive distributions equal to the amount of any pass through taxable liabilities.